dhakimian/SeniorProject/README.md

 it finds the server, it will begin receiving the server's game state broadcasts, and will send its keyboard input to the server to be interpreted.
 If the client loses its connection to the server after having previously established one, it will update the gamestate locally, which should help minimize jitter from dropped packets.
-This also means that you can play a client-side-only single player game by starting a server, connecting to it, and then killing the server.
-(But as soon as a server comes online again at the place the client is expecting, it will connect to it and have its state reset to that of the server's)
+If the client misses too many consecutive updates from the server, it will consider the connection lost, and start looking for the server again.
+Similarly, if the server misses too many consecutive packets from a client, it will consider the connection to that client lost, and stop sending updates to it.

-The server seems to be able to support 4 different connections, and there are four different colors that your ship can be.
-Right now, every client centers on the first Player object they find in g\_objects, so this means that if you are the first client to connect, everything works as expected, but if you join after that, even though you are controlling a second ship, you are focused on the first one, which makes things rather difficult :)
+The server seems to be able to support 4 different simultaneous connections, and there are four different colors that your ship can be.
+When you join, you get randomly assigned a team (and corresponding ship color).
+Later, there might be a way to specify what team you want to join.

-This should hopefully be remedied soon, but until then, for all practical purposes the game still only supports one player :P